thheller/shadow-css/README.md

 ### Chunk :include
 You may also use the `:include [my.app*]` instead, or in addition to `:entries`.
 This will end up including all namespaces with the `my.app` prefix, but does not follow any other required namespaces.
 You may also add multiple patterns into this vector.
 A `*` at the end is used for a wildcard prefix match, the `*` may only be at the end for now.
 You may also just put a regular namespace here like `:include [my.app]`, which will only include the CSS for that namespace and nothing else.

+### Next steps

 - `cb/minify` strips all comments and whitespace from the generated outputs.
 - `cb/write-outputs-to` writes the actual `.css` files to the supplied dir.
 For the `:ui` chunk it generates a `public/css/ui.css` in this case.
 - The `doseq` is for printing warnings (e.g. missing aliases).
 A bit rough but works for now.

+At this point the build is done, files were written to disk and the build state can be discarded.

 ### Custom CSS aliases